 Discover How Natural Health Careers and Alternative Medicine are Becoming Mainstream

 This discipline offers many natural health careers, treatments and health care practices that are beginning to be recognized in the medical community as natural healing arts that promote wellness through disease prevention.
 In fact, according to a CDC National Health Statistics report, “Approximately 38 percent of adults in the United States aged 18 years and over, and nearly 12 percent of U.S. children aged 17 years and under, use some form of complementary and alternative medicine (CAM).”
-As these healing methods continue to become integrated with mainstream health care, the outlook for natural health careers remain strong.
+As these healing methods continue to become integrated with mainstream health care, the outlook for natural health careers remains strong.
 This is why alternative medicine careers have seen such tremendous growth.

 Recognition in Mainstream Health Care

 It is exciting to note the increasing acceptance and visibility of alternative, natural health and complementary forms of healing—especially in specialty areas like chiropractic, acupuncture and herbal therapy that are less known by the general public.

 A report developed by the Institute for Alternative Futures noted that today, complementary and alternative approaches to health and medicine are among the fastest-growing aspects of health care and natural health careers.
 This report concluded the following: